OD728/CleanTwitch/README.md

 ## 📋 Changelog

+#### October 2025
+- ✅ **Added**: Hide "Go Ad-Free for Free" button – A new rule was added to remove the persistent promotional button that appears on stream pages, further cleaning up the UI.

 #### September 2025
 - ✅ **Added**: New optional rule to hide the Hype Train banner that appears above chat.